Miki-Jin/a552_can_logger/README.md

 # a552_can_logger
-CAN Logger for EPSON M-A552AC1
+CAN Logger for EPSON Sensor Unit